 - Data Loading and Geocoding: Part II

 The top right section gives users optional features to help with searching for points and displaying on a map.
 The first feature gives users the ability to display a label above each icon on the map.
-Select which data field from the drop down menu to use as a label.
-Due to usability and performance, this feature is only available for datasets with 250 addresses or less.
+Select a data field from the drop down menu to use as a label.
+Due to usability and performance issues, this feature is only available for datasets with 250 addresses or fewer.
 The second option turns on the ability to search for a point based on a name or data value.
 Select which data field to search by from the drop down menu.

-he last column for any row will allow you to delete a row.
-Simply select the close button.
+The last column for any row will allow you to delete the row.
+Simply select the delete button.

-At the bottom of the Add/Edit Sites table, users will have a variety of functions, including:
+At the bottom of the Add/Edit Points table, a variety of functions are available, including:

-- Add Row - This will add an additional row for an address to the table.
+- Add Row - This will add an additional row to enter an additional address to the table.

-- Download Sites – Users can download the current dataset in the table.
-This will include the latitude and longitude for any successfully geocoded address.
+- Download Points - Users can download a spreadsheet of the current dataset in the table.
+This will include the latitude and longitude coordinates of any successfully geocoded addresses.

-- Save – Saving will save any edits and settings during the session.
+- Save - Save any edits and settings during the session.

-- Save & Close - This will save any the session and close the Add/Edit Sites page.
-Taking you back to the initial Data Loader page.
+- Save & Close - This will save the session and close the Add/Edit Points page.

 The Set Access to Fields tab allows you to select which fields are visible when viewing an address on the Maps or Tables page.
 By default, all fields are available to all users and yourself.
-Simply check off which fields you wish to share.
+Simply uncheck which fields you don't wish to share.
 Select All to check or uncheck all fields in a column.
-The Display for Public or Display for Individual Users columns are only accessible if that sharing option was selected during the setup of the dataset.
-You can also update the viewing options at any time.
-Please note; any changes to how the dataset is shared on the setup page will reset all fields in the Set Access to Field page.
+The Display for Public and Display for Individual Users columns are only accessible if those sharing options were selected during the setup of the dataset.
+You can update the viewing options at any time.
+Please note: any changes to how the dataset is shared on the setup page will reset all fields in the Set Access to Field page.

-When you are finally done with editing and customizing your dataset, select the Save & Close button on the bottom.
-This will close the Add/Edit Sites page and return you to the setup page.
-The interactive map on the right will show all geocoded address.
-Users can click onto an icon to see all the shared data for a site.
+When you are done with editing and customizing your dataset, select the Save & Close button on the bottom.
+This will close the Add/Edit Points page and return you to the Data Loader home page.
+The interactive map on the right will show all geocoded addresses.
+Users can click on an icon to see all the shared data for a site.

-Users can make additional edits and customization to the dataset including; changing the name of the dataset, how/who the dataset is shared with, or the icon type, color, and size.
-The "Edit Sites” button will re-open the Add/Edits Sites page, allowing users to make edits to the current dataset or add additional address.
-The "Load Dataset on Maps Page" will open the dataset onto the Maps page giving users the ability to use all the unique features and data layers on PolicyMap with the dataset.
+Users can make additional edits and customizations to the dataset including changing the name of the dataset, who the dataset is shared with, or the icon type, color, and size.
+The "Edit Points" button will re-open the Add/Edits Points page, allowing users to make edits to the current dataset or add additional addresses.
+The "Load Dataset on Maps Page" will open the dataset on the Maps page, giving users the ability to use all the features and data layers on PolicyMap with the dataset.

-While we created the Spreadsheet Data Loader to be easy to use, we understand that not all experiences will be the same.
-If you want to learn more about the function, think about attending one of our free online training sessions (select a date from our calendar here).
-If you have questions or just need some additional help, please contact us at any time.
+If you want to learn more about the function, you can attend one of our free online training sessions (select a date from our calendar here).
+If you have questions or need some additional help, please contact us at any time.